Wordtravels

 Mallorca Attractions

-Steeped in a rich and wonderful Mediterranean history, Mallorca has some fascinating attractions that will appeal to all kinds of travellers and provide an intriguing insight into the history of the island.
+Mallorca is, however, also steeped in a rich and wonderful Mediterranean history and has some fascinating attractions that will appeal to all kinds of travellers and provide an intriguing insight into the history of the island.

 Alcudia (Old Town)

-The ancient town of Alcudia, not to be confused with the modern resort two miles (3km) to its south, has a fascinating…
+The ancient town of Alcudia, not to be confused with the popular modern resort two miles (3km) to its south, has a fascinating and turbulent history.
+The Phoenicians and Greeks settled here…

 Arta

-The ancient hilltop town of Arta, close to the east coast of Mallorca, has been occupied for about 3,000 years, and today…
+An ancient hilltop town close to the east coast of Mallorca, Arta has been occupied for about 3,000 years and today welcomes visitors to the remains of its Bronze Age settlement.
+The ruins…

 Banys Àrabs

-The only surviving Moorish-built building in Palma is the bathhouse of Banys Àrabs, located in the city's medieval…
+The only surviving Moorish building in Palma is the bathhouse of Banys Àrabs, located in the city's medieval quarter.
+It contains an elegant horseshoe-arched dome chamber supported by 12 columns,…

 Beaches near Palma